 About the West Virginia Health Care Authority

 The Health Care Cost Review Authority (HCCRA) was created by the Legislature in 1983 as an autonomous agency within state government.
-The HCCRA became known as the West Virginia Health Care Authority (WVHCA), in 1997.
-The WVHCA’s mission is to gather information on health care costs, develop a system of cost control and ensure accessibility to appropriate acute care services.
+The HCCRA became known as the West Virginia Health Care Authority (WVHCA) in 1997.
+The WVHCA’s mission is to collect information on health care costs, develop a system of cost control and ensure accessibility to appropriate acute care services.

-The agency is responsible for many programs to carry out its mission.
-The Certificate of Need program currently available in 36 states plus the District of Columbia helps to prevent the unnecessary duplication of reviewable services and to contain or reduce increases in the cost of delivering reviewable services by determining, prior to the development of the service, whether that service is needed in the particular market.
+Certificate of Need which helps to prevent the unnecessary duplication of reviewable services and to contain or reduce increases in the cost of de4livering reviewable services by determining, prior to the development of the service whether the service is needed in the service area.

-The Financial Analysis Division is responsible for financial research and analysis and the collection of financial disclosure requirements from approximately 450 facilities.
-Financial disclosure requirements include financial, operational and utilization information.
-Financial disclosure is collected from hospitals, nursing homes, behavioral health centers, primary care centers, home health agencies, hospice agencies, renal dialysis centers and ambulatory surgery centers.
-The data collected by the Financial Analysis Division supports the Certificate of Need program by providing needed data.
-Data collected by the Financial Analysis Division is available to the public.
+Financial Disclosure which collects required financial documents from facilities including financial, operational and utilization information.
+Information is collected from hospitals, behavioral health centers, primary care centers, home health agencies, renal dialysis centers and ambulatory surgery centers.
+The collection of financial disclosure documents supports the CON program by providing necessary data.
+This data is also available to the public.

-The Clinical Analysis Division is responsible for collection and analysis of health care data.
-This data collection function supports the Certification of Need program by providing data to this program.
-In addition, the data collected by the Clinical Analysis program allows the agency to engage in state wide health planning.
+Clinical Analysis which collects health care data.
+This data collection function also supports the Certificate of Need program and allows the agency to engage in state-wide health planning.

-The WVHCA houses and provides support to the West Virginia Health Information Network (WVHIN).
-WVHIN is a public/private partnership offering services that enable the secure electronic exchange of patient health information among health care providers so that they can deliver high-quality medical care to their patients.
+The agency continues to house and provide support to the West Virginia Health Information Network (WVHIN).
+The WVHIN is a public/private partnership offering services that enable the secure electronic exchange of patient care information among health care providers so that they can deliver high-quality medical care to their patients.
 The WVHIN is scheduled to become a non-profit agency by December 31, 2017.